cjbrock/081720-DTZ/README.md

 ## Any questions or issues please DM me.

 # Weekly Assignments

+### Week 9: May 4, 2020
+#### This week's focus: Intro to Rails

+By the end of this week, you should be able to:

+- Build a basic Rails application from scratch
+- Build models, views, and controllers in a Rails application
+- Perform CRUD operations on a Rails app

+1. Monday - Rails: Introduction to Rails (6 lessons)
+2. Tuesday - Rails: Model Basics, Rails: Intro to REST (6 lessons)
+3. Wednesday - Rails: Intro to ActionView (4 lessons)
+4. Thursday - Rails: CRUD with Rails (Strong Param Basics) (6 lessons)
+5. Friday - Rails: CRUD with Rails (finish) (6 lessons)

+### October 4, 2020
+#### This week's focus: Sinatra Portfolio Project

+1. Sinatra: Final Projects
+2. Write a Blog Post about the app
+3. Record Your Project Walkthrough (2 min showing what it does)
+4. Share that video with your cohort (optional)
+5. Submit project on Learn by end of day Sun 10/04/20

 ### Week 7: September 28.
 2020
 #### This week's focus: Sinatra Forms & Sessions